JuliaGraphics/Luxor.jl/README.md

 - `closepath()`

+- `getpath()`     get the current path as an array of element types and points

+- `getpathflat()` get the current path as an array of type/points with curves flattened to lines

 #### Clipping

 - `clip()` turn the current path into a clipping region, masking any graphics outside the path